kfreemantle/portfolio-prep/README.md

 - A personal headline, like you have atop your LinkedIn page.
 What do you want your career to be about?

-> Software developer with a background and love for bettering our healthcare technology.
+> Software developer with a background in and love for better healthcare technology.

 - Your professional pitch: You’ve done a recording, so just write down here how it goes.